logo

 What is IBC?

 IBC is a messaging protocol for heterogeneous blockchains, standardized by the Cosmos community.
-Since the first IBC transaction on the mainnet in 2021, according to TFM, over 110 blockchain zones have been connected through IBC, with the total value of IBC transfers in the last 30 days reaching $2.7 billion.
+Since the first IBC transaction on the mainnet in 2021, according to MapofZones, over 110 blockchain zones have been connected through IBC, with the total value of IBC transfers in the last 30 days reaching $2.7 billion.
 Proudly, there has been 'zero loss' to date.

 Some people think that ‘IBC is for Cosmos blockchains,’ but it’s actually not true.
 Several teams, such as Polymer Labs, Composable Finance, Union, and TOKI, have worked on applying IBC to non-Cosmos blockchains.
 In 2024, IBC will land on major blockchains such as Ethereum, Rollups, Solana, and Avalanche, thanks to the efforts of those teams.
 These initiatives will cause an explosion of IBC connections among those chains.